JeanBertinR/Similarity_search_article/README.md

 ## Note

 The Jupyter Notebook and the BIOSSES dataset are available for public use.
-If you have any questions or need further assistance, feel free to contact Jean Bertin at jean.bertin@mines-paris.org.
+If you have any questions or need further assistance, feel free to contact me at jean.bertin@mines-paris.org.

 Enjoy exploring the research findings!